Polymer/old-docs-site/app/3.0/toolbox/build-for-production.md

 * [Add a service worker](#serviceworker).
 * [Create a push manifest](#pushmanifest).

-### Rewrite module specifiers to paths {#rewrite}
+### Rewrite module names to paths {#rewrite}

-The Polymer 3.0 library uses **module specifiers**, rather than paths, to load dependencies.
+The Polymer 3.0 library supports Node-style module resolution, using package names, rather than paths, to load dependencies.
 For example:

-Import statement using a module specifier {.caption}
+Import statement using a module name {.caption}

 ```js
 import {PolymerElement} from '@polymer/polymer/polymer-element.js';
 ```

-At the time of writing, web browsers can only load URLs, not module specifiers.
+At the time of writing, web browsers only support paths, not names, as module specifiers.
 The example above needs to be rewritten so that a web browser can follow the link:

 Import statement using a path {.caption}